Rio Rancho Campus

 Whether you’re taking a class in the medical field or need space for a community event, The University of New Mexico Health Sciences Rio Rancho campus is here for you.

-Formerly UNM West, UNM Health Sciences Rio Rancho serves communities within Sandoval County and works to create educational opportunities for current and prospective students.
+The UNM Health Sciences Rio Rancho campus serves communities within Sandoval County and works to create educational opportunities for current and prospective students.
 Our campus is made up of a 40,000-square-foot building that houses:

 - General purpose classrooms